srobo/website/_events/sr2019/southampton-kickstart.md

 Southampton,
 SO17 1BJ

-For Public transport or driving instructions, see the University of Southampton's information on [getting to our campuses][soton-campus-directions] (scroll down to Highfield campus).
+For public transport or driving instructions, see the University of Southampton's information on [getting to our campuses][soton-campus-directions] (scroll down to Highfield campus).

 Once you're on campus you can follow the [on-campus directions][soton-directions].